spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v5/installation-setup.md

          */
         'domain' => 'https://xxxxxxx.s3.amazonaws.com',
     ],

+    'remote' => [
+        /*
+         * Any extra headers that should be included when uploading media to
+         * a remote disk.
+Even though supported headers may vary between
+         * different drivers, a sensible default has been provided.
+         *
+         * Supported by S3: CacheControl, Expires, StorageClass,
+         * ServerSideEncryption, Metadata, ACL, ContentEncoding */
+        'extra_headers' => [
+            'CacheControl' => 'max-age=604800',
+        ],
+    ],

+    /*
+     * These generators will be used to created conversion of media files.
+     */
+    'imageGenerators' => [
+        Spatie\MediaLibrary\ImageGenerators\FileTypes\Image::class,
+        Spatie\MediaLibrary\ImageGenerators\FileTypes\Pdf::class,
+        Spatie\MediaLibrary\ImageGenerators\FileTypes\Svg::class,
+        Spatie\MediaLibrary\ImageGenerators\FileTypes\Video::class,
+    ],

+    /*
+     * FFMPEG & FFProbe binaries path, only used if you try to generate video
+     * thumbnails and have installed the php-ffmpeg/php-ffmpeg composer
+     * dependency.
+     */
+    'ffmpeg_binaries' => '/usr/bin/ffmpeg',
+    'ffprobe_binaries' => '/usr/bin/ffprobe',
 ];

 ```

 Finally you should add a disk to `app/config/filesystems.php`.
 All files added to the media library will be stored on that disk, this would be a typical configuration: